parsa-abbasi/EiffelCompiler/README.md

 Connection to your scanner :
 A parser must cooperate with a scanner to parse an input file.
 We use our scanner created in the previous phase.

+## Tools

+* JFlex - The Fast Scanner Generator for Java
+* Cup - Construction of Useful Parsers (An LALR parser generator for Java)
+* Eclipse IDE

 ## Authors
 * **Parsa Abasi** [[Github profile]](https://github.com/parsapersian96)
 * **Hamed Faraji** [[Github profile]](https://github.com/hamed-faraji)